Last Updated on January 19, 2021 by Max

 14. Work on a Cruise Ship

-Becoming part of a crew on a cruise ship is an attractive travel job for many.
+Becoming part of a crew on a cruise ship is an attractive international travel job for many.
 You work on a floating hotel, while you also experience new destinations when the boat is anchored.

 Working on a cruise ship can mean that you are responsible for entertainment, working as a hostess, childcare worker, hairdresser, kitchen, or in one of the many shops.
 The possibilities seem endless.